 #3: Consider targeting people who visited your Facebook page

-You can use Facebook retargeting to target people who visited your page, or who got partway through watching a video or completing a form – it’s not just about visitors to your website.
+You can use Facebook retargeting to target people who visited your page or your Facebook page followers, or who got partway through watching a video or completing a form – it’s not just about visitors to your website.

 This can be a great way to recapture the interest of people who interacted with your brand, however briefly, on Facebook.Simply getting your ad in front of them could be enough to raise their awareness of your brand – and you might well be able to persuade them to click through to your website, where you’ll have the chance to encourage them to take further actions.

 #4: Combine retargeting with other Facebook ad filters

 You can choose to show a Facebook ad to people with certain demographics, interests, behaviors, and more.This could mean retargeting those in a certain area or age bracket.